-8.2 Notice to members - ordinary meetings/Te pānui ki ngā mema - ngā hui noa
+8.2 Notice to members - ordinary meetings/ Te pānui ki ngā mema - ngā hui noa cl.
+19 (5), Schedule7, LGA 2002.

-The chief executive must give notice in writing to each member of the local authority of the date, time and place of any meeting.
+The chief executive must give notice in writing to each member of the community board of the date, time and place of any meeting.
 Notice must be given at least 14 days before the meeting unless the council has adopted a schedule of meetings, in which case notice must be given at least 14 days before the first meeting on the schedule.

-8.3 Extraordinary meeting may be called/Ka āhei ki te karanga hui Motuhake
+8.3 Extraordinary meeting may be called/ Ka āhei ki te karanga hui motuhake

-An extraordinary council meeting may be called by:
+An extraordinary community board meeting may be called by:

-- (a) Resolution of the council, or - (b) A requisition in writing delivered to the chief executive which is signed by: - i.
-The Mayor; or - ii.
-Not less than one third of the total membership of the council (including vacancies).
+- (a) Resolution of the community board, or - (b) A requisition in writing delivered to the chief executive which is signed by: - i.
+The chairperson; or - ii.
+Not less than one third of the total membership of the community board (including vacancies).

-8.4 Notice to members - extraordinary meetings/Te pānui ki ngā mema - ngā hui Motuhake each member of the council at least 3 working days before the day appointed for the meeting.
+8.4 Notice to members - extraordinary meetings/ Te pānui ki ngā mema - ngā hui motuhake each member of the community board at least 3 working days before the day appointed for the meeting.
 If the meeting is called by a resolution then notice must be provided within such lesser period as is specified in the resolution, as long as it is not less than 24 hours.

-The chief executive must give notice, in writing, of the time and place of an extraordinary meeting called under the Standing Order 8.3, as well as the general nature of business to be considered, to
+The chief executive must give notice, in writing, of the time and place of an extraordinary meeting called under the standing order 8.3, as well as the general nature of business to be considered, to cl.
+22 (3), Schedule7, LGA 2002.

-8.5 Emergency meetings may be called/Ka āhei ki te karanga hui ohotata
+8.5 Emergency meetings may be called/ Ka āhei ki te karanga hui ohotata cl.
+22A(1), Schedule7 LGA 2002.

-If the business a council needs to deal with requires a meeting to be held at a time earlier than is allowed by the notice requirements for holding an extraordinary meeting and it is not practicable to call the meeting by resolution, an emergency meeting may be called by:
+If the business a community board needs to deal with requires a meeting to be held at a time earlier than is allowed by the notice requirements for holding an extraordinary meeting and it is not practicable to call the meeting by resolution, an emergency meeting may be called by:

-- (a) The Mayor; or - (b) If the Mayor is unavailable, the chief executive.
+- (a) The Chairperson; or - (b) If the Chairperson is unavailable, the chief executive.

-8.6 Process for calling an emergency meeting/Te pūnaha mō te karanga hui ohotata
+8.6 Process for calling an emergency meeting/ Te pūnaha mō te karanga hui ohotata cl.
+22A (2), Schedule7 LGA 2002.